 Over time I’ve added a bunch of tutorials to answer questions, demonstrate specific steps, and make things as easy as possible.
 It’s time for one page to corral all those Quilt As You Go instructions!

-If you want to work through these lessons in a systematic way – sign up for Let’s Make a Quilt!
+If you want to work through these lessons in a systematic way, you can find them all here.

 Getting Started with Quilt As You Go

 If you’re just getting started and want to know what the heck QAYG is, start with this video – What Is Quilt As You Go and How Do You Do It?
 Then jump to this video – How to Assemble and Finish Your QAYG Quilt.